1backend/1backend/docs/services.md

 * Open source services publish their source code.
 * Open data services publish their source and their data.

-By default every service is open source, but not open data.
+By default, every service is open source, but not open data.

 ### [Continue with reading about namespaces &#8594;](README.md)